edyn/edyn.com/README.md

 # edyn.com
 Edyn marketing website

-This website is deployed with Heroku.
+The Edyn website is deployed using Heroku.

 Make sure to use [nvm](https://github.com/creationix/nvm) so that you can install node 4. node 8 will not work.